 After bordering its creek, Santa Paula Canyon Trail rises to Big Cone Camp, which is cradled on a shaded terrace on the side of the canyon.
 Instead of following the trail all the way, hikers may persist up the canyon bottom and forge a route up Santa Paula Creek to Punchbowl Falls.
 Though this popular alternative trims about a third of a mile from the distance to the waterfall, progress is slower than taking the actual trail.

-A major drawback for Santa Paula Canyon Trail is that you have to walk 1.3 miles over pavement from Route 150, around the campus of Thomas Aquinas College, and through ranch properties to reach the start of the trail.
-This isn’t so bad for day hikers, but if you’re carrying a heavy pack to stay overnight at one of the cozy campsites at Big Cone Camp, the long, paved prelude to Santa Paula Canyon Trail could be a real kill joy.
+A major drawback for Santa Paula Canyon Trail was that you had to walk 1.3 miles over pavement from Route 150, around the campus of Thomas Aquinas College, and through ranch properties to reach the start of the trail.
+This wasn’t so bad for day hikers, but for anyone carrying a heavy pack to stay overnight, the long, paved prelude to Santa Paula Canyon Trail could be a real kill joy.
+Not Anymore!

 The turn-by-turn directions for the hike to the Punchbowl are: